erikvanmechelen/diplomacybook/README.md

 My favorite way to play is face-to-face, in club games or, better, in a multi-game tournament.

-However, there are also many places to play online.
+However, there are also many places to play online.</br>

-Here's a video of how to get started on Backstabbr. (backstabbr.com) Here's a video of how to get started on Conspiracy.
-(Android app) ...
+Here's a video of how to get started on Backstabbr. (backstabbr.com)</br>
+Here's a video of how to get started on Conspiracy.
+(Android app)</br>
+...

 ## The Rules (#Rules)